 - Preheat the oven to 250 degrees F. Keep the ribs covered in foil and roast for 3 hours, until the meat is super tender but not falling off the bone.
 Remove from the oven and pour off any liquid on the baking sheets.

 - Preheat the broiler or BBQ.
-Brush the ribs liberally with the barbecue sauce and broil or grill for about 10 minutes, turning and brushing occasionally with the sauce, until well-browned and crispy in spots.
+Brush each rack of ribs liberally with the various barbecue sauce and broil or grill for about 10 minutes, turning and brushing occasionally with the sauce, until well-browned and crispy in spots.
 Transfer the ribs to a clean cutting board and let rest for 5 minutes.
 Cut in between the bones and mound the ribs on a platter.
-Pass any extra barbecue sauce on the side and garnish with green onions
+Pass any extra barbecue sauce on the side.